yosssi/wercker-box-golang-latest/README.md

-wercker-box-golang
+wercker-box-golang-latest
 ==================

-Wercker box for Go
+Wercker box using the latest version of Go